 - Following Harris’s thinking on “taking an approach” from Ch.
 4, you should develop a sense of “reflexivity” in your paper through your revisions.
 For Harris, the notion of reflexivity directs our attention to “those moments in a text when a writer reflects on the choices that she or he has made in taking a certain approach or in making use of a particular term” (85).
 He also draws on the concept of “metatext—text about text, writing about writing, moments when a writer calls attention to the terms he is using or the moves he is making” (90).
 Through your revisions, you should incorporate at least three such moments of reflexivity or metatext in your paper.
 You should highlight these sentences or put them in bold so that they can be easily identified.

 - Harris also discusses acknowledgements in Ch.
 4, a place for authors “not only to name the people they wish to thank but to specify what they want to thank them for” (95).
-At the end of your paper, you should include an “Acknowledgements” page that offers thanks to the various people who helped you and influenced your work.
+At the end of your paper, you should include an “Acknowledgements” page that offers thanks to the various people who have helped you and influenced your work as a student.
+You can focus on this semester and this class or think about your learning and educational experiences more broadly.
+Be sure not only to thank these people but to articulate how they have helped and shaped you.